andersju/1600pr.sh/README.md

 ### Deploy

-rsync or scp the files in `public/` somewhere:
+rsync or scp the files in `public/` to somewhere:

     rsync -av -e ssh public/* user@example.com:public_html